 Security – Before employees can access company information or documents remotely (in the cloud), they must first be granted the appropriate access.
 This means, depending on position, responsibilities, or level, employees will need different document views, access, and editing permissions.

-Keep your software up-to-date – By modernizing your companies processes, moving away from paper to digital processes you can make working remote a smoother transition for your workforce.
+Keep your software up-to-date – Modernize your companies processes.
+Things such as moving away from paper to digital processes you can make working remote a smoother transition for your workforce.
 Make sure your software is up to date to ensure remote access for your employees continues to be effective.

-Backup – Document management software gives you ease of mind with the ability to backup, access, recover, automate, and trace documents.
-Storing documents in one centralized location and automating workflows helps to keep business moving, and your customers happy, no matter what circumstances may arise.In the news: What Companies Can Learn From COVID-19 Remote Learning ‘Experiments’, learn more about how companies are adjusting and learning regarding remote work in this Forbes article.
+Backup – Document management software gives you ease of mind.
+Plus, you have the ability to backup, access, recover, automate, and trace documents.
+Storing documents in one centralized location and automating workflows helps to keep business moving.
+And your customers happy, no matter what circumstances may arise.In the news: What Companies Can Learn From COVID-19 Remote Learning ‘Experiments’, learn more about how companies are adjusting and learning regarding remote work in this Forbes article.